bimalka98/LaTeX-Templates/README.md

+***Notice***: *I no longer maintain this repository.
+Instead, I add the latex reports projectwise in my project repositories.
+You may find better latex reports there with quite advanced features.
+By the way, this repo will be a good place to start if you are a beginner!*

 ##  *Still using a conventional `Microsoft word` like word processing software to process your college documents ?* 🤔

 # Try LaTeX... ☜(ﾟヮﾟ☜)